Justin-Kwan/bit-image/readme.md

 #### By Name, Tag or Content Label

-You can get a summarized list of yourimages by fuzzy searching for a tag or image name, or by the contents of the actual image.
+You can get a summarized list of your images by fuzzy searching for a tag or image name, or by the contents of the actual image.

 Definition